 Jersey Breeders Day

-The first ever Jersey Breeders day held in Northern Ireland, courtesy of Clandeboye Estate was a great success and the Society plans to emulate this successful event by hosting more Jersey Breeder days in different venues around the UK in the future.
-Subject to any Covid19 restrictions which would affect public events in the future, the Society still plans to hold the second Jersey Breeders Day in 2021.
-Details will be released in 2021.
+The first ever Jersey Breeders day held in Northern Ireland in 2019, courtesy of Clandeboye Estate was a great success and the Society planned to emulate this successful event by hosting more Jersey Breeder days in different venues around the UK the following year.
+Unfortunately due to Covid-19 future events were put on hold, but it will be with Society's intention to hold further Jersey Breeders Days.
+Details will be announced as soon as available.

 In the meantime, please enjoy reading below about the Society’s first every Jersey Breeders Day held in February 2019 and kindly hosted by JCS Member, Clandeboye Estate Ltd.